Solaris Urbino 18 Hybrid

 Solaris Urbino 18 Hybrid is a family of low-floor articulated hybrid buses from the Solaris Urbino series for city communication services.
 The production began in 2006 by Solaris Bus & Coach in Bolechowo near Poznań in Poland.
-From 2008 the buses of second generation are being produced.
+The second generation of buses were produced from 2008 onwards.

 History

 The first generation of Solaris Urbino 18 Hybrid was built between 2006 and 2008.
 From the second half of 2008, the models are built in the second generation.
 They have been produced by the use of similarities with the Solaris Urbino 18.

 The characteristic of the Urbino 18 is a green dachshund.
 Various hybrid versions include specific symbols.
 The hybrid models have a dachshund which is in between two hearts which symbolise the two types of power.

 During the production of the Solaris Urbino 18 Hybrid model, four types of hybrid power systems have been implemented.
 The different versions can be distinguished by the difference in the interior, like that of the Paris transportation system BRT type - BHNS, which differentiates it from the Solaris Urbino series bus family.

 From the autumn of 2010, 18 buses have been produced with the Allison I and Allison II systems.